Blastose/sketchguess-ai/README.md

 # ![Logo](./static/favicon-32x32.png) SketchGuessAI

-SketchGuessAI is a web game where you guess what an AI is drawing.
+SketchGuessAI is a Pictionary-like web game where you guess what an AI is drawing, and earn points based on how fast you can guess correctly.

 > ⚠️ The models used to generate the images are about 3mb each, so the project size is about 250~300mb.

-You can try out the game at https://sketchguess-ai.vercel.app/
+You can try out the game at https://sketchguess-ai.vercel.app/.

+To play, type your guess in to the Twitch chat channel you have set, and try to earn the most points!

 ![Home](./readme-files/game_home.jpeg)